JasonRodriguez1/drupal/README.md

 Drupal Sandbox
 ======
-This is my Drupal snadbox.
-I will be madded plrenty of views and features in time.
+This is my Drupal sandbox.
+I will be adding plenty of views and features in time.